What is an adult day health center?

 Even if the doctor writes a prescription specifically for aquatic therapy, the first visit is reserved for the “initial evaluation”, which allows the therapist to learn more about you, your needs and to devise your plan of care.
 This initial evaluation takes approximately 30 to 45 minutes and is always performed on land.
 Subsequent visits will include both land-based and aquatic therapy with emphasis on the latter, if that is most appropriate for your needs.

-The length of any person’s therapy is dependent upon their rate of recovery, goals, motivation level and compliance.
+The length of any person’s therapy is dependent upon his/her rate of recovery, goals, motivation level and compliance.

 If you aren’t comfortable in the water, traditional land-based therapy is then provided.